shansjx/html-to-excel-scraper/README.md

     ```
     pip install -r requirements.txt
     ```
-5. Copy the `.env.sample` as an `.env` file in the project root directory and add your email credentials GMAIL_PASSWORD is a 16 character App Password generated from your Google Account settings. https://myaccount.google.com/apppasswords
+5. Copy the `.env.sample` as an `.env` file in the project root directory and add your email credentials, and URL to scrape:
+GMAIL_PASSWORD is a 16 character App Password generated from your Google Account settings. https://myaccount.google.com/apppasswords